-Patterns are linear: a variable cannot appear several times in a given pattern.
+Patterns are linear: a variable cannot be bound several times by a given pattern.
 In particular, there is no way to test for equality between two parts of a data structure using only a pattern (but when guards can be used for this purpose).